 Once you complete Section 1: College Admissions Requirements and Section 2: Practical Nursing Admissions Requirements your application for the Practical Nursing Program is complete.

 After the priority deadline, points will be totaled for all completed application files.
 The Practical Nursing Program Application Scoring Criteria will be used to assign points.
 The Office of Admissions totals points for all applicants for all three locations.
 Students with the highest point totals will be accepted.
-Students are notified of the acceptance status within three weeks of the deadline via letter and email.
+Students are notified of the acceptance status within two weeks of the deadline via email.

-Once acceptance begins, students will be accepted until the program is full.
+Once acceptance begins, students will be accepted on a first-come, first-serve basis until the program is full.
 If there are more eligible students than space available, students with the highest point totals will be accepted.
 If a tie breaker is required, preference will be given to the students with the highest number of prerequisite courses completed at Iowa Western.
 If a second tie breaker is needed, preference will be given to the students with the earliest application file completion date.

 Practical Nursing Application Scoring Criteria